 "How much cocaine are they moving through there, Angel?"

 "They've been getting powdered cocaine base every two weeks.
-I looked at their receiving records, and 1600 pounds are arriving on Thursday morning.
+I looked at their receiving records, and 1600 pounds will arrive on Thursday morning.
 That's about forty large bags spread out on two pallets."

 "OK, Angel.
-Explain to me why getting a search warrant on Dr. Lewis Morton and his Chicago Cyber Engineering operation would be fruitless?"
+Explain why getting a search warrant on Dr. Lewis Morton and his Chicago Cyber Engineering operation would be fruitless?"

 "They have a supercomputer, Mac.
-It's a Huawei OceanStor Dorado V18 All-Flash Storage System, essentially a private cloud system.
+It's a Samsung Pulsar All-Flash Storage System, essentially a private cloud system.
 Powerful and expensive.
 I have hacked into it and watched everything they do.
 They purge all the petty criminal stuff every day.
-Multiple erasures, not even the CIA can resurrect it.
+With multiple erasures, not even the CIA can resurrect it.

 But I suspect there's a secret second supercomputer.

-The three top floors go silent a good part of the day.
-I don't see them work on anything.
-The software engineers, I suspect, are using a different cloud supercomputer, possibly off-site or hidden somewhere in the building.
+The three top floors go silent for a good part of the day.
+I don't see them working on anything.
+Those software engineers, I suspect, are using a different cloud supercomputer, possibly off-site or hidden somewhere in the building.
 Morton has prepared for a raid, and you'll find nothing."

-The Tesla made its way to the Grant Park Tower’s entrance portico and came to a stop.
+The Tesla made its way to the Grant Park Tower’s entrance portico and stopped.
 The intense ambient lighting made her a stunning image of feminine beauty, with green eyes and a warm smile completely melting him.
-Sensing one last chance to speak to the Angel, Mac decided to ask her the most crucial question.
+Sensing one last chance to speak to the Angel, Mac asked her the most crucial question.

 "Angel, why didn't you take Commander DiMarco's offer of asylum, a safe house, no prosecution, in exchange for your cooperation?"